 This past weekend I had the privilege of being “on deck” as a Referee as I spent a day at the Olympic Pool in London, an architectural marvel and a centrepiece of London 2012.
-My first time in the building and first time as a swim Referee in the UK.
-Many thanks to the swim community here for welcoming me.
+My first time in the building and the first time as a swim Referee in the UK.
+Many thanks to the swimming community here for welcoming me.

 After the day, with my focus on writing and sharing, I reflected on what leadership lessons can be gleaned.

 I do feel that leadership is part innate, but it can be taught.
 A third layer is that we all have leadership within us, so with self-knowledge, we can be open to learning.
 So, let me talk through leadership in swimming as a Referee, the “CEO” of a swim meet, and let’s see what lessons pop out as I write.

 In the world of swim officiating, in order to reach the level of Referee, it takes quite a number of years and multiple levels to pass through, rules to learn, experience to gain, assessments to pass, exams to take.
 A little like career progression in many cases.

 From that point on, to advance further as a Referee at more and more senior levels, the secret is to BE more and DO less.

 To start with a summary of the official roles of a Referee (per the FINA rule book!) :

 - At a swim meet the Referee arrives at least an hour or more early to check the pool and equipment to make sure it is set up correctly.

 - Over the next hour or so, everybody will arrive and gather, the Referee will brief the officials, then soon after the meet will start.

 - The races are run and are officiated to ensure fairness to all the swimmers, with the swimmers disqualified if there are any rules infractions, then the results recorded